|In the year

 During this, the second heavy attack on Norwich, it was estimated that 45 tons of bombs were dropped, including 112 high explosives and numerous incendiaries.
 The death-roll amounted to 69 and there were 89 seriously injured.
 Public funerals of many of the victims of both raids took place at the Norwich Cemetery on the 4th, 5th and 7th of May.
 The Bishop of Norwich, the Dean, the Lord Mayor and other notabilities attended the first of these ceremonies, and the address was given by Dr Gilbert Laws of St Mary's Baptist Church.

-the other losses of the 27th and 29th April were the
+other losses of the 27th and 29th April were the churches

 1st May, 1942.
 In the early hours of the morning many incendiaries were dropped, chiefly in Heigham Street, Duke Street and St Andrew's Street.